noob4ik/tutorials/dice-game/README.md

 ## Publishing
 Let's refer to the [Fluence Book](https://fluence.network/docs/book/quickstart/publish.html) to guide us through the publishing process.

-## Game of Dice frontend
+## Dice game frontend
 _For this part, you will need installed `npm`.
 Please refer to [npm docs](https://www.npmjs.com/get-npm) for installation instructions._

-Having a [Rust backend](#implement-requests-handling) for the Game of Dice, the next logical step is to provide potential users with a web interface for the game.
+Having a [Rust backend](#implement-requests-handling) for the Dice game, the next logical step is to provide potential users with a web interface for the game.

 ## Reviewing the frontend code
 There are three files of interest in `dice-game/frontend`: